JosephGotengco/StockExchangeApplication/README.md

 - User login/registration
 - Buy, sell, and check prices of stocks

-This project was started on April 23, 2019 and finished on May 24, 2019 for classes ACIT 2911 - Agile Development Project.
+This project was started on April 23, 2019 and finished on May 24, 2019 for class ACIT 2911 - Agile Development Project.
 However, members may work on it after course end date for personal reasons.
 The features we added (in order from start to finish) were:
 - A news feed
   - Scrolling text of ten currency or stock prices (users can click a button to swtich between).
 - A graph page when they click on the text in the news feed